 The software supports setting up direct NTB to NTB connections, switched topologies and multi-port topologies.

 Software road map

-Dolphin is offering a complete solution for host to host communication over PCI express today.
-Future software plans includes integrating with transparent IO devices to create a unified PCI Express environments where systems and IO devices can directly communicate over PCI Express.
+Dolphin is offering a complete solution for host-to-host communication over PCI express today.
+Future software plans includes virtualization support and integration with transparent IO devices to create a unified PCI Express environments where systems and IO devices can directly communicate over PCI Express.
 Please contact Dolphin for more information.